inasafe/inasafe-doc/docs/source/training/intermediate/osm/306-editing-wiki-osm.rst

    :align: center

-On the Watchlist page you choose to show changes to your watched pages within the past hours, or days, or since you started watching the page.
+On the Watchlist page you choose to show changes to your watched pages within the past hours, days or since you started watching the page.